Basic information about our diet, list of significant change options based on levels of nutrition.

 You will find out about the problems that common types of diets have.
 And you will learn to distinguish between significant and insignificant aspects.
 Other articles on topics other than raw food will be added gradually, such as the book reviews linked below and other blogs (German only).

 There are many different diets and food traditions.
 In China, for example, it is common for people to sit at round tables when they eat meals together.
 The photo shows one with a rotating glass surface.
+This is an image I took myself when I was in China.
+I had been invited there by Chinese collectors and friends.

 In contrast to earlier times, the food in the “Western world” is normally quite diverse.
 However, there are essentially only two basic types of diets: cooked or heated and raw.